Sabine Hall (Warsaw, Virginia): History

 Landon Carter's firstborn son and heir Robert Wormeley Carter, who would be the first owner to serve in the Virginia House of Delegates finished or remodeled parts of the interior, purchasing cabinetry and other items from William Buckland who built the neighboring Mount Airy for Col. John Tayloe II.
 His son, another Landon Carter, would marry Tayloe's daughter Catharine Tayloe.
 His grandson, Robert W. Carter, who would serve in both the Virginia House of Delegates and Virginia Senate before dying at Sabine Hall in October 1861, also remodeled the property in the 1840s and 1850s.
 His only surviving child, a daughter, married Dr. Armistead Wellford of Fredericksburg, who received a federal pardon at the war's end.
-Their son, Robert Carter Wellford (1853-1919) would inherit Sabine Hall and also serve in the Virginia House of Delegates.
+Their son, R. Carter Wellford (1853-1919) would inherit Sabine Hall and also serve in the Virginia House of Delegates.